sandscape/documentation/README.md

 * It is _highly recommended_ that before you configure sandscape on your Jenkins instance, you review all of the source code.
+* Mirror the Sandscape source code into a place you fully control.
+This way updates to Sandscape will not go unreviewed.

+Recommendations for Sandscape plugins:

 * Before using any Sandscape plugin, you should completely review and understand its source code.
 Sandscape plugins execute in the Jenkins Script Console as well so the same warnings above apply to them.
-* Mirror the Sandscape source code into a place you fully control.
-This way updates to Sandscape will not go unreviewed.
 * Mirror any Sandscape plugin you plan to use into a place you fully control.
   This is so updates to the plugin sources don't affect your configuration and don't go unreviewed.

-Recommendations for Sandscape plugins:

 # Getting started

-To set up Sandscape, clone [the Sandscape init repository][sc] and execute:
+To set up Sandscape, clone [the Sandscape init repository][ss] and execute:

     git clone https://github.com/sandscape/sandscape.git
     cd sandscape/